monday8am/monday8am.github.io/_posts/2025-08-21-exporting-lottie-and-audio-to-video.md

 }
 ```

-I have used the coroutine `CompletableDeferred` calls as semaphores to suspend the thread and wait for the corresponding results in a typesafe way: the _assetLoaderDeferred_, _a_waitReadyForInput_ and _awaitForLastImage_ controls the flow and makes the whole operation a suspend function.
+In the example code, I have used the coroutine `CompletableDeferred` calls as semaphores to suspend the thread and wait for the corresponding results in a typesafe way.
 This design also makes it easy to wrap the process inside a use case that emits a Flow of results.

-The full solution can be found in the repository:
+The full solution can be found in the Github repository:
 [LottieRecorder](https://github.com/monday8am/lottierecorder)

+---

 ### Why This Approach Works